 Belgian Malinoises have a unique double-coat of hair which essentially means they have two layers of fur.
 The bottom layer, closest to the skin, is dense and fluffy.
-The top layer is stiff and water repellent.
+The top layer is stiff and water-repellent.

 The two layers work together as a natural protection for your dog.

-The outer layer protects your dog from dirt, rain, and elements.
+The outer layer protects your dog from dirt, rain, and the elements.
 The inner layer provides insulation from the heat or the cold and helps to regulate your Belgian Malinois body temperature.